Healthdirect Free Australian health advice you can count on.

 Here are some tips to help you find your motivation again:

-• Review your goals and see if they are realistic in the timeframe you have set.
-You may need to break your goal down further into smaller and more achievable goals.
+• Review your goals and consider if they are realistic and in the timeframe you have set.
+You may need to break your goal down further into smaller and more achievable steps.

-• Remember why you wanted to get motivated or reach that goal in the first place.
+• Remember why you wanted to reach that goal in the first place.

 • Take motivation from others — feel inspired by reading a book.
 Talk to your mentor, or friends or family who have reached similar goals to the ones you have set.

-• Sometimes you just need to take a break and start a fresh.
+• It’s OK to sometimes need to take a break and start afresh.

 You may want to bookmark and revisit this page when you need help with motivation.